BARINH01/BARINH01/README.md

 - 👋 Hi, I’m Ivan
 - 👀 I’m interested in music and programming
-- 🌱 I’m currently learning programming in C/C++ and Objective-C, React and Next.
+- 🌱 I’m currently learning programming in C/C++, React and Next.
 - 📫 How to reach me ... send email to ibaric00@fesb.hr

 <!---